rebellions-sw/rbln-model-zoo/README.md

 - HuggingFace Models

     [Optimum RBLN](https://docs.rbln.ai/software/optimum/optimum_rbln.html) serves as a bridge connecting the HuggingFace `transformers`/`diffusers` libraries to RBLN NPUs.
 It offers a set of tools that enable easy model compilation and inference for both single and multi-NPU (Rebellions Scalable Design) configurations, across a range of downstream tasks.
-You need an [RBLN portal account](https://docs.rbln.ai/getting_started/installation_guide.html#installation-guide) to install `optimum-rbln`.
 To install prereuisites for HuggingFace models, navigate to the model's directory and use its requirements.txt:
     ```bash
-    pip3 install optimum-rbln
     pip3 install -r <model_directory>/requirements.txt
     ```
     For instance: